v President, founder & CEO of the Millennia2025 Women and Innovation Foundation, PUF,

 Head and founder of Millennia2015, An Action Plan for women's empowerment and equality, international foresight research process;

-Creator owner of MAD-Skills.eu "Master, Apply and Dynamise your skills",
+System administrator owner and web creator of MAD-Skills.eu "Master, Apply and Dynamise your skills",

 v Director of research at The Destree Institute,

 Head Information Society and Gender equality,

 System and network administrator of The Destree Institute,

 Member of the Independant Regional Foresight Unit (CiPré) of The Destree Institute, the Wallonia Policiy Lab,